-Ashtanga yoga is a traditional practical method as taught in Yoga korunta, which is imparted to Guruji Sri T Krishnamacharya by his Guru Ramamohana Brahmachari, which is later passed down to Guruji Sri K Pattabhi jois and from him to his daughter Saraswati Jois(Amma) and grandson Guruji Sri R Sharath Jois.
+Ashtanga yoga is a traditional practical method as taught in Yoga Korunta, which was imparted to Guruji Sri T Krishnamacharya by his Guru Ramamohana Brahmachari, which was later passed down to Guruji Sri R Sharath Jois.

-The Ashtanga Yoga practice as taught by Guruji Sri K Pattabhi Jois, āsanas are linked in an exact sequence, practitioners can understand at the beginning itself the scientific and authentic approach of of Guruji.
+In the Ashtanga Yoga practice as taught by Sharath Guruji, āsanas are linked in an exact sequence, practitioners can understand at the beginning itself the scientific and authentic approach.

-Guruji emphasize on several aspects in the practice of Ashtanga yoga, few are;
+Sharath Guruji emphasises on several aspects in the practice of Ashtanga yoga, few are;

 Tristhana – which means three aspects or actions to be followed while doing abhyasa.
 Which helps to purify the body, nervous system and mind.
 They are